Plate Surrender in GeorgiaPage Overview

-After establishing residency in the Peach State, you have 30 days to register your car with the DOR and obtain Georgia license plates. while you do not have to surrender you old plates to the DOR, you may have to surrender them to your former state.
+After establishing residency in the Peach State, register your car with the DOR and obtain Georgia license plates. while you do not have to surrender you old plates to the DOR, you may have to surrender them to your former state.
 If unsure, contact your former state's DMV.

 During registration you will have a choice between standard plates or one of Georgia’s many specialized plates.

 For more about Georgia, check out our relocation guide.

 Georgia license plates remain with the owner.
 This means you do not have to surrender your plates to the DOR after moving out of state.
 Keep the plates as souvenirs, or dispose of them as you wish.

 Our Moving Out of Georgia page provides a checklist of things to take care of after establishing residency in your new state.